 Spinach can start to go bad after just a few days in the fridge.
-Keeping spinach fresh can sometimes be tricky, so I thought I would share some tips and tricks for storing spinach the right way.
+Keeping it fresh can sometimes be tricky, so here are some tips and tricks for storing spinach the right way.

 My husband and I go through a LOT of spinach.
 We eat it on sandwiches, use it in salads, and do quite a bit of cooking with it.
 Spinach is a pretty versatile veggie.
 I was never exposed to spinach growing up, so it wasn’t until I was well into adulthood that I actually gave it a shot.
 I can’t say there is really much of a flavor to it–It’s like eating other leafy greens–but there are several health benefits to eating spinach.
 For one, it’s packed FULL of nutrients, and some of those nutrients have natural anti-inflammatory properties.
 It’s also good for your heart, brain, skin and gastrointestinal health.

 This post contains affiliate links for your convenience.
 Read my full disclosure policy here.